mrahtz/ocd-a3c/README.md

 sometimes up to a factor of 10 or so.
 And I do have notes of some runs failing apparently because of lack of gradient clipping.
 Nonetheless, take the above story with a grain of salt.)

-(Also note that this is in contrast to A/2/C, where /each update/ consists of experience from all workers and is therefore more diverse.)
+(Also note that this is in contrast to A*2*C, where *each update* consists of experience from all workers and is therefore more diverse.)

 Sadly, amount of gradient clipping is one hyperparameter the paper doesn't list (and in fact,